shial4/VaporGCM/README.md

 ```
 Sending message to device return Vapor `Response` object.
 Thanks to that we can interprate response by ourselfs and do futher steps.

-VaporAndroidGCM allows us to send message to multiple device list at once by using:
+VaporGCM allows us to send message to multiple device list at once by using:

 ```swift
 try! gcm.send(message, to: ["","",""], responseHandler: { (token, response, error) in